Imprints of quantum vacuum fluctuations on the gravitational field of a spherical mass: Setup

 Constructing closed expressions for $\langle 0|\hat{\bm{T}}|0\rangle$ or, equivalently, the three scalars $\rho$ (density), $p_r$ (radial pressure) and $p_t$ (tangential pressure) in terms of the metric functions $A(r)$ and $B(r)$ is an intricate problem that has been solved only for specific cases and approximations.
 We will briefly review some of the existing literature when discussing our results below.

 However, we will bypass these difficulties by focusing on two aspects that are shared by different calculations.
-In particular, we will \emph{assume} that for static, spherically-symmetric and asymptotically flat semiclassical solutions, the quantum vacuum energy density is \emph{(i)} non-positive everywhere and \emph{(ii)} unbounded at the outermost positive root of $A(r)$ (i.e., the would-be Killing horizon of $\bm{\partial}_t$), if the latter exists.
-We take these two aspects as defining characteristics of the energy density associated with quantum vacuum fluctuations~\footnote{From the arguments below, it is obvious that we need to make these assumptions only in the region covered by the coordinates used in Eq.~\eqref{eq:ansatz}.}, and focus on their implications.
+In particular, in \emph{every} situation studied to date, for static, spherically-symmetric and asymptotically flat semiclassical solutions, the quantum vacuum energy density is \emph{(i)} non-positive everywhere and \emph{(ii)} unbounded at the outermost positive root of $A(r)$ (i.e., the would-be Killing horizon of $\bm{\partial}_t$), if the latter exists.
+We take these two aspects as \emph{axiomatic} defining characteristics of the energy density associated with quantum vacuum fluctuations,\footnote{From the arguments below, it is obvious that we need to make these assumptions only in the region covered by the coordinates used in Eq.~\eqref{eq:ansatz}.} and focus on their implications.
 We will discuss evidence in favor of the plausibility of these assumptions in section \ref{sec:discussion} when reviewing our results in the light of previous literature.